shinsuke27/kaggle-docker-with-mlflow/README.md

 # How to connect Jupyter and MLflow

-ssh to your remote server
+SSH to your remote server with SSH port forwarding

 ```
 $ ssh YOUR_REMOTE_HOST -- -L 8080:localhost:8080 -L 5000:localhost:5000